VictorCurean/scCPP/README.md

-# scFiLM
+# scCPP - single-cell Chemical Perturbation Preprocessing

-Single-Cell chemical perturbation prediction using foundation models and Feature-wIse Linear Modulation
+This repository hosts code for training and evaluating single-cell chemical perturbation models for investingating the effects of single-cell preprocessing workflows on model results.